mzazon/awesome-cloud-projects/aws/content-delivery-networks-cloudfront/content-delivery-networks-cloudfront.md

     echo "✅ Distribution URL: https://${DISTRIBUTION_DOMAIN}"
     ```

-    The distribution is now fully deployed and operationally validated across multiple test scenarios.
-This comprehensive testing confirms that edge functions are executing correctly, cache behaviors are routing traffic appropriately, security headers are being injected, and WAF protection is active.
-The distribution is ready for production traffic and can handle the complex routing, security, and performance requirements of a sophisticated content delivery network.
+    Testing multiple paths and user agents ensures the distribution behaves correctly under various client scenarios and content access patterns.
+The distribution is ready for production traffic and can handle complex routing, security, and performance requirements.

 ## Validation & Testing